skuznetsov/blender-ai-helper/docs/architecture.md

 ## Rebuild Policy (planned)
 - Sketch is source of truth for 3D ops.
 - 3D operations regenerate on sketch changes.
+  - Auto rebuild uses depsgraph handler and can be disabled via UI.

 ## 3D Ops (MVP)
 - Extrude: duplicate sketch mesh and extrude edges along Z.